-The Church Starting experience is at its essence about relationships.
-The primary sponsor church, church planting pastor, local association and the BGCT form a partnership through a formal covenant.
-It is understood that all the partners have a general agreement on the essentials of the Christian faith and Baptist distinctives.
-The 1963 Baptist Faith and Message serves as a general guide.
+The New Church Starting Experience is at its essence about relationships.
+The Primary Sponsor Church, Church Planting

+Pastor, Local Association, and the BGCT form a partnership through a formal covenant.
+It is understood that all the partners have a general agreement on the essentials of the Christian faith and Baptist Distinctive.
+The 1963 Baptist Faith and Message serves as a general Guide.
 Churches start churches.
-Associations and conventions come alongside local churches to partner in the process.
-However, the sponsor church is the initial and lead church starting body.
-Often there are multiple supporting churches or entities, but for the sake of clarity, one is designated as the primary sponsor church and signs the covenant.
-The primary sponsor church's responsibilities include:
+Associations and Conventions come alongside local churches to partner in the process.
+However, the Sponsor Church is the initial and lead church starting body.
+Often there are multiple supporting churches or entities, but for the sake of clarity, one is designated at the Primary Sponsor church and signs the Covenant.
+The Primary Sponsor Church responsibilities include:

-- Prayer support - Participation in the strategy of the new church (help with events, outreach, building, etc.) - Financial or in-kind support - Administrative support (Fiscal Agent) - Employment issues I-9, W2 and or 1099 for the church planting pastor - Being represented at the Quarterly Growth Review Meetings

-- Covenant signing primary sponsor understands that they are legally responsible - Primary sponsor fully cooperating BGCT Church in the CP
+- Prayer Support. - Participation in strategy of the New Church (help with events, outreach, building, etc.) - Financial or in-kind Support. - Administrative Support (Fiscal Agent). - Employment issues I-9, W2 and or 1099 for the Church Planting Pastor. - Being represented at the Quarterly Growth Review Meetings. - Covenant Signing Primary Sponsor understands that they are legally responsible. - Primary Sponsor fully cooperating BGCT Church in the CP.